 SHINKO Techno Academy was established in 2021 as an in-house educational institution to enhance the knowledge and skills of employees working at manufacturing sites.
-In FY2022, 342 employees, mainly new graduates and mid-career employees, received practical skills training and hazard perception training.
-In addition, the scope of training for leaders at manufacturing sites was greatly expanded, and the training program itself was expanded.
-Also, we established an educational portal site on our internal intranet to facilitate access to educational systems and training materials.
+In FY2023, 317 employees, mainly new graduates and mid-career employees, received practical skills training and Hazard Perception Education.
+In addition, the scope of training for leaders at manufacturing sites was greatly expanded.